-IRIS partners with community groups throughout Connecticut to help refugee families restart their lives in towns across the state.
-Community Co-sponsors play an integral role in helping refugees become self-sufficient and get off to a strong start in their new home country.
-Co-sponsorship is a collaboration among IRIS, your community group, and a refugee family.
+You want to be sure that families who have fled their countries due to persecution and war receive a warm welcome in the U.S. IRIS partners with people like you who form community groups throughout Connecticut to help refugees restart their lives.
+Community Co-sponsors play an integral role in helping them become self-sufficient and get off to a strong start.
+It’s a three-way collaboration with IRIS, your community group, and a refugee family.
+Contact us to learn more.

 © Blind River Media and Open Society Foundations